 This is a critical stage of the project.
 Get the right people on the project team, and everything runs more smoothly.
 The right mix of people on a project team makes working on that project a joy.

 However, get it wrong and your project is much harder to deliver.
 It takes longer, costs more and drains everybody’s energy.
 Clearly, you want to avoid that.

 Bringing different functional expertise together

 Most projects need different areas of functional expertise.
-Which expertise areas you need depends on the nature of the project.
+Which you need depends on the nature of the project.

 The challenge comes from each function usually seeing the world through their own functional lens.

 Supply chain people think about how changes will impact warehousing and delivery.
 Finance people think about the impact on the profit and loss.
 Marketing and sales people think about the impact on the customer and shopper.

 It’s part of the project leader’s role to align these different views into a single team view.
 They should guide the team to agree on the project’s goal.
 This covers what the end result will look like (a new product launch, a new website, a packaging refresh etc), and when it’ll be delivered by.

 Once agreed, the focus shifts to how the team deliver the goal.
 That’s all the tasks and activities needed to deliver the end result.
 When there’s disagreements, you refer back to the goal.
 You decide based on which actions best help you deliver the goal.